evanb2/triangleJS/README.md

 Created on a Mac, and hasn't been tested on other operating systems.

 SetUp

-1. Clone repository into desktop
+1. Open terminal/console and type: 'git clone https://github.com/evanb2/triangleJS'

-2. Open directory name triangle
+2. Open triangleJS folder and open html file in your web browser, preferably Chrome.

-3. Right - click on Triangle.html and open with web browser, or drag and drop Triangle.html onto web browsers icon
+3. Follow instructions on the page.

 # Copyright (c) 2015 (Patrick Fiorentino & Evan Butler)